CloudWithChris/hugo-creator/REFERENCE.md

         reactions_enabled: 1
         emit_metadata: 0
         theme: "light"
+    # Settings related to the Social bar at top of site
+    socialbox: true
   # Settings relating to site security.
 This mainly
   # comprises of Content Security Policies.
   security: